breck7/scrollsdk/faq.md

 Thank you for asking!
 We need a lot of volunteers.
 Particularly important needs now are someone with project management skills to help organize and lead the team, someone to do community organizing/evangelism, dev leads to make libraries in various languages, testers to do cross platform testing, and more!
 Get in touch if you want to help.

+#### How is the Tree Notation Lab funded?

+The Tree Notation Lab is funded entirely by anonymous gifts.
+You can donate bitcoin to the Tree Notation Lab at this address: 36DMShMSDUp19FnshHZDnoVCGrAYCrowfN

 ## Editing Tips

 #### How can I copy and paste code in Tree Notation and have the editor ensure correct indentation?